Virtual Interview Tips

 - Maintain eye contact by looking directly into the webcam

-- Pay attention to your posture, but also relax –you aren’t a soldier in formation.
+- Pay attention to your posture, but relax –you aren’t a soldier in formation.
 Let your confidence shine through positive body language.
 Smile.

 - Accommodate that delay that sometimes occurs in digital connections.
 Wait until they finish speaking, pause briefly, and then reply.